Phantoms of Pegwell

 When I was young, children didn’t need to be encouraged to spend more time with wildlife- we were the wildlife.

-Several weeks and a hundred or so catapult battles later, the Pegwell Posse expanded its BMX territory as far as the site of the old Pegwell Bay Hoverport, or the ‘old port’ as we called it.
+It was tough missing all the catapult battles but when I came out of hibernation, I was pleased to see that the Pegwell Posse had expanded its BMX territory as far as the site of the abandoned Hoverport, over on the dunes; we called it the ‘old port’.
 By this point, it’d been closed down for a decade and had begun the slow journey back to nature which still continues to this day.
 For a boy, it was heaven.
-We’d play ‘Man-Hunt’, ‘British Bulldog’ and all the usual 80’s games amongst the wrecks of old hovercrafts and beautiful sand-dunes.
-As glorious as the place was for a boy, it never really replaced our other favourite haunts such as Courtstairs Park, Devil’s Kitchen or the Chine Cliffs.
+We’d play ‘British Bulldog’ and ’50-50′ among the wrecks of the old hovercrafts and beautiful sand dunes.
+But as glorious as the place was for a boy, it never really replaced our other favourite haunts such as Courtstairs Park, Devil’s Kitchen or the Chine Cliffs.

 What you don’t see anymore are the children.
 Pegwell has many young people, as does Ramsgate- but you won’t see them these days.
-Video games and social media seem to have imprisoned an entire generation or two indoors.
-But the birds are still out there.
-And so am I. So I can’t lose too much hope.
-After all, the avocets came back, didn’t they?
+Video games and social media have a lot to answer for.
+To be fair, I had a weakness for Nintendo as a child.
+We all did (shamefully, I still do); I was also a chronic book-worm and mummy’s boy.
+But even the most timid child of the 70s or 80s was practically Indiana Jones in comparison to the modern generation.
+The birds are still out there, though.
+And so am I, from time to time… So I can’t lose too much hope.
+After all, the avocets came back to England didn’t they?
 So surely our children can, too.

 So I was grateful for the extra help when a friend told me she’d recently seen an ‘owl’ on the Pegwell salt marshes late last April.
 We both work at the same school, which is situated in a lovely farmhouse on the other side of the bay.
 My friend was walking her dogs on the reserve one evening when she observed an owl land on a fence post quite near to her; she recorded the footage but it was a little too grainy to make out what it was.
 In fact, I thought it might be a barn owl, given that the ‘Sandwich Bay Shorty Gang’ had left the area a month earlier, according to the local birding grapevine.
 This was on the first day of the last school term, Wednesday 24th April.
 I didn’t know it then but I’d be spending the next week of dusks alone on Pegwell Bay, hunting for a solitary owl.
 I started that same afternoon, straight after school.